First vision, then vendors. Then products. A natural progression. A natural succession.

 All food groups are valued equally: dairy, produce, meats.

-From Valentina variety or Seastack Pacific Northwest soft-ripened goat cheese to locally harvested garnet yams, baby beets, cauliflower, salsify, organic butter leaf lettuce.
+From Seastack Pacific Northwest soft-ripened goat cheese to locally harvested garnet yams, baby beets, cauliflower, salsify, organic butter leaf lettuce.
 From Oregon truffles (white, brown or black) to low-sulphur, high water content Walla Walla sweet onions.
 Contemplate the locally foraged mushrooms whose varieties include Black Trumpet, Chanterelle, Oyster, Lobster, Cinnamon Cap and Hen of the Woods.
 Can you almost taste their freshness?